KYB: Business Document Verification for US Onboarding

 | Data to verify | Revenue, equity, debt levels, going concern opinions |

 Common pitfalls.
-Failure to file annual accounts is a significant red flag.
+Failure to file annual reports with the Secretary of State can result in administrative dissolution โ a significant red flag.
 Negative equity or consecutive years of losses should trigger deeper analysis.
 Compare reported revenue against the expected transaction volume in the business relationship.

 | Criterion | Requirement |